FACTBOX-Weak rains slow sowing of key Indian crops

 PULSES

-of pigeon peas or tur, black gram or urad, and green gram or
+Sowing of pigeon peas or tur, black gram or urad, and green gram

-moong is behind schedule and could lead to a drop in output and
+or moong is behind schedule and could lead to a drop in output

 the year earlier period.